jrbayguade/jrbayguade/README.md

 ## 🚀 Interests
 - Statistics, Linear Algebra (and yeah why not, math in general)
-- Artificial Intelligence
-- Machine Learning
+- Machine learning and predictive analytics
-- Predictive Analytics
 - Gaming & user behavior data
 - Python, SQL, and data tooling
-- Learning in general, and challenging myself
+- Anything AI

 ## 🔗 Connect with me